 Unnecessary loud conversation should be avoided.

-In the main building of the National Library at Unioninkatu 36, photography is allowed in the Cupola Hall, on its first balcony, in the North Hall and in the Rotunda.
+In the main building of the National Library at Unioninkatu 36, photography is allowed in the Cupola Hall, on its first balcony and in the Rotunda.
 The second balcony of the Cupola Hall is not open to the public, and access is limited to special cases and requires the presence of a member of staff.
-Photography and filming are not allowed in the reading rooms and the South Hall to respect the work of the researchers.
+Photography and filming are not allowed in the reading rooms to respect the work of the researchers.

 All National Library material must be handled with care, and cannot be moved.